Q. What is the Mountain Man Memorial March?

 Q. Who benefits?

 A. Originally, The MMMM’s goal is to provide scholarship grants to Gold Star Family members.
 In 2016, the funds raised help to support the Woody Williams Medal of Honor Foundation’s campaign to construct the first Gold Star Family Memorial Monument in Tennessee.
+In 2017, because of the devastating fires in and around Gatlinburg, the MMMM donated to the American Red Cross of East TN, the Gatlinburg Fire Department and the Gatlinburg Police Department.
 In addition, The MMMM makes an annual donation to the University of Tennessee Army and Air Force ROTC programs, as well as the American Legion Post #2, Knoxville TN.

 Q. How much time do I have to complete the event?